 Instead of a bear bound to a tree and slowly, painfully, inevitably torn to pieces by dogs, Killraven will be bound to a pole by one arm and slowly, painfully, inevitably torn to pieces by Vermin’s mutated rats.
 To add to the cruelty, Killraven’s sword, photo-nuclear pistol and bandolier of throwing-stars will be suspended just out of reach above him.

 That last refinement is for the benefit of the High Overlord and his fellow Zetans.
 It was established five issues back that the Zetans get high on biochemical secretions from the intense human emotions unleashed during battles for death (their gladiatorial arenas) and wild sex acts (their Arena Erotic).
 Spurred by the nearness of potential salvation, Killraven’s death struggles should make for some “really good shit” for the Zetans to get high on.

 Meanwhile, beneath the waves, in the submerged Library of Congress, Deathlok’s incredible strength has succeeded in pulling the creature’s corpse enough away from the doorway of the Library that he and the other Freemen can begin trying to figure out if KR survived the explosion and what is keeping him if he did.
-To buy more time Deathlok and Old Skull open a chamber with an air-bubble near the top and through some equipment slapped together by Carmilla they look toward the surface and can observe Killraven’s plight.
+To buy more time Deathlok and Old Skull open a chamber with an air-bubble near the top and through some equipment slapped together by their scientist Carmilla they look toward the surface and can observe Killraven’s plight.